NSW Planning Intelligence

 database, open now.

 4,800+ proposals.
-130+ councils.
-Zone transitions, proponent track records, Made precedents, suburb lookup, precinct mapping, and personalised alerts — all in one place.
+128 councils.
+Approval signals, timing intelligence, comparable precedents, council success profiles, and personalised alerts — all in one place.
 Built for the professionals who can't afford to find out late.